ModUDuke/experiments/chapter2.md

 ```

---- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:fe659fa2fc
+--- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1
 ## Problem 2: Something Different
 This describes (in general terms) what you need to do.
+For this example, what does 2+2 equal?
 *** =instructions
 - Do this something with `variable`
 - Do  something else with `key term`